 They Trigger Fat Storage: Some experts believe artificial sweeteners somehow trigger a fat storage response within the body, directing cells to stockpile as many calories as possible in the form of excess body fat.
 Carrying excess body fat is linked to an array of other health issues including heart disease, diabetes, and even cancer.

-My advice: Steer clear of artificial sweeteners.
+Healthy Tip: Steer clear of artificial sweeteners.
 When you are thirsty, reach for nature’s zero calorie beverage – water.
 And when you want something sweet to eat, opt for a piece of fresh fruit instead of diet cookies or sweets.

 A key part of losing weight and keeping it off is learning to change bad habits.
 If your weight issue is related to a sweet tooth, substituting artificial sweeteners for your cravings won’t solve the problem.
 It’s like a Band-Aid—a temporary solution that doesn’t cure the wound.
 For long-term weight loss success, you have to train your mind.
 Once you do, you will find your cravings for sweet, high-fattening foods will decrease.